Overview on Testing for HHV-6 infection

 Example: Titer 1:640

 If the titer is highly elevated relative to healthy controls, it means that the patient may have had a recent infection or has a current chronic/smoldering infection.
-Quest Diagnostics and ARUP Laboratories are two of the only known laboratories in the USA to perform testing by IFA methodology.
+Quest Diagnostics, Eurofins-Viracor and ARUP Laboratories are three of the only known laboratories in the USA to perform testing by IFA methodology.
 Their labs have a median antibody titer between 1:80 and 1:160 for controls.
 Other labs have much lower control titers.
 If the patient has an immune deficiency with low total IgG, then the antibody titer will not be elevated.
 If HHV-6 is the only antibody titer out of five viruses to be elevated above average, then this indicates possible HHV-6 infection.

 IgM test